yauwailam/IP-project---waire/README.md

 **Credits**
 Credits to Shopee for inspiring us with some features like the daily log in.

-**Content**
-The text for section Y was copied from the Wikipedia article Z

 **Media**

 The photos used in this site were obtained from Shopee, Shein, Taobao, Pinterest, Canva, and Google.
 None of these images belong to us, however they were editted in Photoshop in order to remove their backgrounds.

 **Acknowledgements**
-I received inspiration for this project from X
+I received inspiration for this project from